maxwellsh/DIGDriver/README.md

 Want to learn more about Dig and its biological applications?
 Check out our preprint [Sherman et al. 2021](https://www.biorxiv.org/content/10.1101/2021.08.03.454669v1).

 Really want to get into the weeds of the deep-learning model?
 Check out our [ICRL paper](https://openreview.net/forum?id=KtH8W3S_RE).

+Please cite both papers if you make use of our resources.